Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 What is the success rate of two-phase orthodontic treatment?

-The success rate of two-phase treatment is generally very high, especially when it’s started at the right time.
+The success rate of two-phase treatment is generally very high when started at the right time.
 Studies show that children with two-phase treatment have a better chance of fixing serious dental issues.
 It can treat jaw alignment problems, overcrowded teeth, or bite issues early on.

 Call Our Pediatric Dental Office

-Are you already noticing orthodontic problems in your child?
+Are you noticing orthodontic problems in your child?
 Contact us for a thorough examination.
-Schedule your child’s next dental appointment online or call Children’s Dental Specialties at (508) 625-5534.
+Schedule your child’s next dental appointment online.
+Feel free to call Children’s Dental Specialties at (508) 625-5534.

-Please ask us any questions you have about your child’s dental care; we’re here to help.
+Please ask us any questions about your child’s dental care.
+We’re here to help.